-Not at all, here’s an quick example:
+Rocket science?
+Not at all, here’s a quick example:

-This CSS declaration will generate the following shadow:
+The above CSS declaration will generate the following shadow:

 A positive value for the horizontal offset draws a shadow that is offset to the right of the box, a negative length to the left.